8bitsats/solana-action-generator-telegram-bot/README.md

-# Solana Action Endpoint Creator Bot (Work in Progress)
+# Solana Action Endpoint Creator Bot

 This project implements a Telegram bot that allows users to easily create Solana Action endpoints for various programs (starting with USDC Transfer, later will add more program options).
 These endpoints can be easily used to create Blinks on https://dial.to.
 The bot utilizes Cloudflare Workers for serverless execution and Cloudflare KV for storing app specifications.